FBoucher/AzUnzipEverything/README.md

 ## More details

-I have a [blob post](https://www.frankysnotes.com/2019/02/how-to-unzip-automatically-your-files.html) about this Azure Function.
+I have a [blog post](https://www.frankysnotes.com/2019/02/how-to-unzip-automatically-your-files.html) about this Azure Function.

 I also have a video where I build and test the function.